Huntington's Disease

 HDSA Center of Excellence

-As a designated Huntington’s Disease Society of America (HDSA) Center of Excellence, Duke Health provides the highest level of testing, diagnosis, and management services for people with Huntington's disease.
-We aim to help you "Move More" through a comprehensive care approach, by training tomorrow’s leaders in movement disorder care, and through our research efforts.
+Our neurology program is nationally ranked by U.S. News & World Report for 2025–2026.
+As a designated Huntington’s Disease Society of America (HDSA) Center of Excellence, and the only one in North Carolina, Duke Health provides the highest level of testing, diagnosis, and management services for people with Huntington's disease.
+We offer a comprehensive care approach, train tomorrow’s leaders in movement disorder care, and work to improve Huntington's disease treatment through our research efforts.